-India reports first case of Mpox strain that led WHO to declare it public health emergency: Sources
+India Reports First Case Of Mpox Strain That Led WHO To Declare It Public Health Emergency: Sources

-NEW DELHI, Sept 23: India has reported the first case of the Mpox strain, which led to the WHO declaring it a public health emergency last month, in a patient from Kerala who had tested positive last week, official sources said on Monday.
+NEW DELHI: India has reported the first case of the Mpox strain, which led to the WHO declaring it a public health emergency last month, in a patient from Kerala who had tested positive last week, official sources said on Monday.

 They said Clade 1b strain has been detected in the 38-year-old man from Malappuram district who had recently returned from the United Arab Emirates.